manyuanrong/dso/README.md

   const insertId = await userModel.insert({
     name: "user1",
     password: "password"
   });

+  // You can add records using insertRowsAffected method (works for only MySQL, Postgres and Sqlite)
+  // Returns the number of rows inserted inserted const insertId = await userModel.insertRowsAffected({
+    name: "user1",
+    password: "password",
+    phoneNumber: "08135539123"
+  });

   // You can use the Model.findById method to get a record